abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/simplestapplicationxedit.md

 # Build a sample xedit with icon from scratch

-Goal: Add an application `xedit`.
+Goal: Build and register a new X11 application container (`xedit`) with a custom icon in an abcdesktop.io instance.

 ## Requirements

 You need to have:

-- kubernetes cluster ready to run whith abcdesktop.io installed.
+- A Kubernetes cluster with abcdesktop.io installed and running.
-- `kubectl` or `microk8s` command-line tool must be configured to communicate with your cluster.
+- `kubectl` or `microk8s` configured to communicate with your cluster.
-- `docker` command line must be installed too.
+- `docker` command-line tool installed.
-- your own public or private container registry.
+- Your own public or private container registry.

 ## Create a simple application `xedit`

-To illustrate a simple application, we will install `X11/xedit` inside a container.
+To illustrate a simple application integration, we will install `xedit` from the `x11-apps` package inside a container image.

-* Create a Dockerfile to install `xedit` application from `x11-apps` package
+* Create a Dockerfile to install the `xedit` application from the `x11-apps` package

 ```Dockerfile
 FROM ubuntu